fortyoneplustwo/notestamp/README.md

    - `newState` is extracted from the stamp that was click.
 It is of the same type and value as the `value` property in object which you return from `getState`.

    **Return value**

    This function should not return any values.

 - `getMetadata`: Called when the application needs to check for unsaved changes and save your document.

+    *Note*: This is only useful for users who have registered an account.
+Since integration with the back-end is not yet completed, you may simply return `{ ...props }` or `null` for now.

     **Parameters**

     None.

     **Return value**

     You should return the props that were passed to your custom media component which is an object containing the following metadata: `label`, `type`, `title`, `src`.

     In most cases you will either return the props as is or overwrite only the `src` property.
 For e.g. the Youtube Player component allows the user to play a different video by submitting a new URL.
 In this case, the component gets the current URL from the embedded player and ovewrites `src` with that value by returning `{ ...props, src: player.current.getVideoUrl()}`.